Quick Facts: Earning an Ed.D. in Massachusetts

 Boston College

 The Lynch School of Education and Human Development has a separate section on Graduate Tuition & Financial Aid, with details on scholarships (i.e. merit-based awards), assistantships, and federal aid.
 Named scholarships are for master’s students.
-You may also want to take a look at the general advice given in Graduate Financial Aid.
+You may also want to take a look at the general advice given in Graduate & Law Financial Aid.

 Boston University